sirkapil/contact/pages/note.md

 **Dear, Future girlfriend

-I'm single (ready for mingle 😂) until you comes to my life.** Someday, I'll meet you darling, when we'll have crush on each other😍 then surely, we can go out for a date.
+I'm single (ready for mingle 😂) until you comes to my life.** I'm waiting for that day when I'll meet you darling, and we'll have crush on each other😍 and surely, we can go out for a date.
 But, before all that, I want you to know a few things about me. 👇